ucsd-cse8b-w23/ucsd-cse8b-w23.github.io/_lectures/lecture9.md

 ## Pre-class Tasks

-Stepik reading (to complete before class on April 15):
+Stepik reading (to complete before class):
 - [Stepik 7](https://stepik.org/lesson/584041/step/10?unit=578810)

-No pre-watch videos for April 15 (take the time to review some others!).
+No pre-watch videos for this lecture.

 If you want to watch ahead, the next topic will be from here, but we won't discuss interfaces until the next class: